zhouxy89/base/README-FIRST.md

 ```

 This starts two processes:
-* the client code running via `npm run dev` listening on port 31401
+* the client code running via `npm run devClient` listening on port 3000
-* the server code listening on port 31400
+* the server code running via `npm run server` listening on port 31400

 Your default browser should open automatically and display the project's
-homepage after a few seconds (notice that it is running on `localhost:31401`).
+homepage after a few seconds (notice that it is running on `localhost:3000`).
 If you see an error banner displayed at the top, it is likely that your JAR is
 running on an unexpected port, or is not running at all.